The Poverty Emergency

 Online workshops

-Online workshops have been created around the film to help influence the change that we want to see within the lives of young people.
-These workshops are aimed at people working with families and young people and cover:
+Emotive and powerful workshops have been created around the film to help influence the change we want to see within the lives of young people.
+Whilst the workshops are aimed at people working with families and young people, it is open to all roles and covers:

-As part of the workshop learners get to watch the film and the sessions run between one and a half to two hours in duration.
-Sessions are delivered via Microsoft Teams or Zoom and can be tailored to suit learning objectives.
+As part of the workshop learners get to watch the film with the aim to raise awareness and understanding of the experiences young people in West Cheshire face, caused by poverty.
+Shot through the eyes of a young person to remind us all to have a person centred approach.
+The sessions run between one and a half to two hours in duration.
+Sessions are delivered via Microsoft Teams or Zoom, however can also be carried out face to face, and can be tailored to suit learning objectives.

-To find out more complete our online enquiry form.
+To ask any questions about the training, or find out more please complete the online enquiry form.

 The next stage